 Nonresident investors under CMN Resolution #2687 are allowed to post as collateral US dollars and securities issued by the US Treasury, which represent the only assets acceptable to constitute collateral by said investors.
 The nonresident investors domiciled in the United States of America, United Kingdom, France, Netherlands, Cayman Islands and Luxembourg pursuant to the types indicated in table 6.1, are allowed to post the following assets as collateral, subject to the restrictions set out below and to the limits referred to in section 6.3:

-- (i) US dollars; - (ii) Euro; - (iii) US Treasury bonds, denominated in the local currency of the issuing country; - (iv) German Treasury bonds, denominated in the local currency of the issuing country; and - (v) ADRs representing stocks eligible to be accepted as collateral.
+- (i) US dollars;

+- (ii) US Treasury bonds;

+- (iii) German Treasury bonds; and

+- (iv) ADRs representing stocks eligible to be accepted as collateral.